 How to Check Graphics Card Details on Windows 11

-You can check your graphics card details on Windows 11 by using a few built-in tools like the Task Manager or DirectX Diagnostic Tool.
+You check your graphics card details on Windows 11 using tools like Task Manager or the DirectX Diagnostic Tool.

-Your graphics card, also known as a GPU, is the essential component responsible for rendering all images and visuals on your PC screen.
-Knowing your specific graphics card model, such as an NVIDIA GeForce RTX 3070 or an AMD Radeon RX 6800 XT, helps you determine if your system can handle demanding games or creative software.
+Your graphics card, or GPU (Graphics Processing Unit), is vital for displaying everything on your PC screen, from your desktop to demanding games.
+Knowing your exact model, such as an NVIDIA GeForce RTX 3070 or an AMD Radeon RX 6800 XT, helps you confirm software compatibility and troubleshoot issues.

 Methods to check your GPU